TOPIC & AGENDA

 Why focus on a feminist approach in humanitarian action?

 Despite some minor advancements, humanitarian challenges and crises are constantly evolving, some increasing in scale and scope, developing new dynamics and becoming more complex.
 The complexity of conflicts and crises requires structural change, not only in society but also for the humanitarian architecture.
 It is essential that feminist perspectives are used to analyse and challenge global inequalities and power structures, and to rethink the humanitarian action.
 In humanitarian contexts in marginalized communities in the Global South, access to basic essential services such as sexual and reproductive health often remains limited due to resource constraints and competing priorities.

 How to approach ‘Feminist Humanitarian Action’ at #HCBerlin?

-Therefore, at this year’s Humanitarian Congress, we will discuss strategies and best practices for sexual and reproductive health and rights in crisis preparedness and response.
-Moreover, we will address the impact of humanitarian crises on LGBTQI+ persons, their marginalized (in)visibility in the humanitarian system and their limited access to health services.
-Following up from last year’s event, we will also deepen our conversations on the humanitarian consequences of the climate crisis and elaborate on what changes and steps are necessary, from feminist perspectives, to achieve climate justice in humanitarian contexts.
-Additionally, we will look at the increasing number of food security crises and their implications for humanitarian action.
+Therefore, at last year’s Humanitarian Congress, we discussed strategies and best practices for sexual and reproductive health and rights in crisis preparedness and response.
+Moreover, addressed the impact of humanitarian crises on LGBTQI+ persons, their marginalized (in)visibility in the humanitarian system and their limited access to health services.
+Following up from the previous year’s event, we also deepened our conversations on the humanitarian consequences of the climate crisis and elaborated on what changes and steps are necessary, from feminist perspectives, to achieve climate justice in humanitarian contexts.
+Additionally, we looked at the increasing number of food security crises and their implications for humanitarian action.

 The illustration of this year’s HCBerlin was created by Pamela Calero.